Oakhurst, California: Government and politics

-On February 5, 2008 residents voted on Measure C, a proposal to incorporate Oakhurst as a city.
-The measure failed with 56% voting against and 44% in favor.
+On February 5, 2008, voters considered Measure C, which would have incorporated Oakhurst as a municipality.
+The measure failed, with 56% voting against incorporation and 44% in favor.

-Honorary mayor

-Oakhurst, an unincorporated area, does not have an official mayor.
-Instead, an Honorary Mayor is selected annually through a fundraising competition where candidates generate funds for selected non-profits, with each dollar equating to one vote.
-The top fundraiser is named Honorary Mayor, a tradition that has supported local charities by raising significant amounts over the years.
+Because Oakhurst remains unincorporated, it has no municipal mayor.
+The community has instead held an honorary mayor campaign in which candidates raise money for local nonprofit organizations, with each dollar raised counting as one vote and the leading fundraiser receiving the title.

 Education

 Oakhurst is home to Yosemite High School and the headquarters of the Yosemite Unified School District, which serves eastern Madera County.

 The Oakhurst Community College Center, part of the State Center Community College District, offers associate degrees and transfer programs.
 Established in the 1980s, the campus is located on Road 426 near the Madera County Library branch.
 In October 2024, construction began on a new 30-acre campus along Highway 49.

-Attractions

-The Talking Bear
+Culture and attractions

+Local landmarks and historic sites

-The Talking Bear is a fiberglass grizzly bear statue installed in 1965 at the intersection of State Route 41 and Road 426.
-Visitors press a button to hear a recorded message about the California grizzly bear.
-Hugh Schollenbarger installed the bear, which was made by Alpine's Fiberglass Menagerie Co.
+The Talking Bear, a fiberglass grizzly bear statue at the intersection of State Route 41 and Road 426, was installed in 1965.
+Built by Fiberglass Menagerie Co. of Alpine for local businessman Hugh Schollenbarger, the statue plays a recorded message about the California grizzly bear when a button is pressed.
+Wood-carved bears later became a common feature around Oakhurst, and in 2026 the Madera County Board of Supervisors designated the community the "Carved Bear Capital of the World".

-Historic buildings

-The Little Church on the Hill was built in 1894 and moved from Chapel Hill to its current location in Oakhill Cemetery in 1957.
-Built from sugar pine lumber from local mills, it was the first house of worship in Fresno Flats and served multiple denominations for more than 50 years.
+The Little Church on the Hill was built in 1894 and moved from Chapel Hill to Oakhill Cemetery in 1957.
+Constructed from locally milled sugar pine, it was the first church in Fresno Flats and served several denominations for more than 50 years.
 The church and cemetery were designated a California Point of Historical Interest in 1994.

-Many original pioneer structures are on display at the Fresno Flats Historical Village and Park, including the 1869 Taylor Log House (associated with early forest ranger “Boot” Taylor), the two-story Laramore–Layman House (1870s), the Raymond Jail (1890), and several one-room schoolhouses.
+Fresno Flats Historical Village and Park preserves several 19th-century buildings from the surrounding area, including the 1869 Taylor Log House, the Laramore–Layman House of the 1870s, the 1890 Raymond Jail, and several one-room schoolhouses.